AaltoSciComp/scicomp-docs/triton/tut/monitoring.rst

    Create multiple job steps (separate ``srun`` lines), each of which runs ``pi.py`` with a greater number of tries.
 How does this appear in ``slurm history``?
+   This is the same exercise as in the serial jobs-tutorial.
 3. Run same ``python pi.py`` in the interactive session.
 Close the interactive session.
 Use ``slurm history`` to get the job id for the interactive session and the serial job done in exercise 2.
 Use ``seff``